💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Hotels and resorts

 This is a broad category that can include full-service hotels, limited-amenities motels, extended-stay facilities, luxury resorts, gambling casinos, corporate chains, and independent inns.
 It’s not the best route for beginners, as hotels and resorts involve extensive paperwork and regulation.

 Commercial real estate developers refer to land development—turning raw acreage into a viable space for future construction—as “taking it to the map.”
 If done right, land development has the potential for significant financial return for relatively little up-front investment.

 Other types of commercial loans

-A term loan—a borrowed lump sum of money from a bank or lender that’s paid back over an agreed-upon span of time—is the most basic of business mortgages.
+A term loan—a borrowed lump sum of money from a bank or lender that’s paid back over an agreed-upon span of time—is the most basic of business loans.
 Whether long-term (up to, and sometimes above, 20 years) or short-term (as brief as three years), borrowers repay lenders through monthly installments over a preset schedule.
 Traditional bank term loans can be difficult to qualify for if your credit isn’t pristine; online lenders and marketplaces tend to be more lenient.

 Business lines of credit

 A business line of credit works like a credit card, where you draw available money as needed at will.
 As long as the credit line isn’t maxed out, you’ll have revolving capital at the ready for equipment purchases, investment opportunities, or unforeseen emergencies, all without having to go through an additional loan process.
-Lines of credit are good for seasonal businesses with fluctuating needs.
+Lines of credit are good for seasonal businesses with fluctuating cash flow needs.